 - Content marketing with emails

-Link building is a chapter on its own, and if you are interested in learning more about link building, then I would suggest you check out the Article shared by Moz.
+Link building is a chapter on its own, and if you are interested in learning more about link building, I would suggest you check out the Article shared by Moz.

 So, those are the 7 ways to do SEO for your dropshipping store.

 Doing SEO at the start can be a bit overwhelming.

-And sure, you can hire agencies to do so, but doing it yourself at the beginning will give you an idea of the ins and outs of SEO.
+And sure, you can hire agencies to do it for you, but doing it yourself at the beginning will give you an idea of the ins and outs of SEO.

-So in the future, if you hire an agency, you’ll know what results they’ve brought in and if they are doing the right kind of SEO because there are many agencies out there who do black hat SEO that can lead to Google penalizing you in the future.
+So, in the future, if you hire an agency, you'll know what results they've brought in and if they are doing the right kind of SEO; there are many agencies out there who do black hat SEO that can lead to Google penalizing you in the future.

 Making SEO your priority from the start will give great results in the future, and this way, you don't have to only focus on paid advertising.

 I hope this guide was helpful to you, and good luck with getting free traffic to your dropshipping store!

 If you want to learn more ways to get free traffic to your dropshipping store, then I suggest reading this article here.